Lindow (Mark): History

 The Reformed church stood in the centre of the town behind the town hall.
 The last years of the 18th century was a flourishing time for Lindow, however, ending with another devastating city fire on 16 April 1803.
 After that Burgomaster Werdermann erected today's town hall in neoclassicist forms on his own expenses between 1807 and 1809.
 In 1810 Lindow was bestowed town privileges.
 In the first third of the 19th century Lindow became the seat of a Jewish congregation, which opened a cemetery in 1824 and a private synagogue, serving as a place of worship for the Jews living in diaspora in the surrounding villages.
 The writer Theodor Fontane visited Lindow several times and described it in his writings.
 The rural exodus made many people move to the urban centres, this is why the Reformed congregation and the Jewish congregation shrank.
 In the early 1920s the Jewish congregation was dissolved due to lacking membership.

 The convent, was modernised in its constitution and stabilised in its revenues by 1875, named Landesherrliches Fräuleinstift Kloster Lindow (sovereign Damsel's foundation of Lindow monastery) since.
 Conveyances of interest bearing assets allowed again to maintain eleven conventuals.
 The Reformed church was so dilapidated that it had to be closed in 1842, it was finally torn down in 1879.
 The Lutheran Town Church then served as a Lutheran-Reformed simultaneum until the two congregations merged in a united congregation in 1922.
 Since 1859 a Catholic mission existed which resulted in the foundation of a Catholic congregation by 1926 and the erection of St. Joseph Chapel between 1931 and 1932 in moderate forms of Brick Expressionism.

+From 1815 to 1945, Lindow was part of the Prussian Province of Brandenburg.
 Lindow lived through the changes after the First World War and the takeover by the Nazis in 1933.
 Between September 1937 and the end of 1944 the SS organisation Lebensborn ran the home Kurmark in Klosterheide, a component village of Lindow north of the town.
 The widow of the Music Professor Zeidler was deported to Theresienstadt after her husband's death in 1942 and perished there.
 She was a Protestant of Jewish descent, and lost her previous precarious protected status of a so-called privileged mixed marriage when her husband died.